Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Replenishment CBM

-CBM is Cubic Meters per unit.
+CBM is cubic meters per unit.
 When this is set, Inventory Planner will show cumulative CBM in purchase orders so that you can estimate how many cubic meters the container will be.

-Replenishment Cost
+Replenishment cost

-Replenishment cost = replenishment * cost price.
+Replenishment cost = Replenishment × cost price

-This is the purchase cost to cover the "days of stock" period.
+The replenishment cost is the purchase cost to cover the "days of stock" period.
 Cost price is the product price in the supplier catalog.

-Replenishment Profit
+Replenishment profit

-Replenishment profit = replenishment * (price - cost).
+Replenishment profit = Replenishment × (price - cost)

-Replenishment Retail
+Replenishment retail

 Return %